Oak Ridge National Laboratory: History

 The Department of Energy was concerned with the pollution surrounding ORNL, and it began clean-up efforts.
 Burial trenches and leaking pipes had contaminated the groundwater beneath the lab, and radiation tanks were sitting idle, full of waste.
 Estimates of the total cost of clean-up were into the hundreds of millions of US dollars.
 The five older reactors were subjected to safety reviews in 1987, ordered to be deactivated until the reviews were complete.
 By 1989 when the High Flux Isotope Reactor was restarted, the US supply of certain medical isotopes was depleted.
 In 1989 the former executive officer of the American Association for the Advancement of Science, Alvin Trivelpiece, became director of ORNL; he remained in the role until 2000.

 In 1992 whistleblower Charles Varnadore filed complaints against ORNL, alleging safety violations and retaliation by his superiors.
 While an administrative law judge ruled in Varnadore's favor, Secretary of Labor Robert Reich overturned that ruling.
 However, Varnadore's case saw prime contractor Martin Marietta cited for safety violations and ultimately led to additional whistleblower protection within DOE.

 In January 2019 ORNL announced a major breakthrough in its capacity to automate Pu-238 production which helped push annual production from 50 grams to 400 grams, moving closer to NASA's goal of 1.5 kilograms per year by 2025 in order to sustain its space exploration programs.

+In June 2026, amidst the Iran War and efforts to end it, Axios reported that Trump envoys Jared Kushner and Steve Witkoff visited the laboratory to meet with nuclear experts that could take part in future nuclear talks between the United States and Iran regarding Iran's nuclear program.